 Council Directive 90/385/EEC relating to active implantable medical devices, modified by Directive 2007/47/EC defines the requirements to be met in order for the device to obtain CE marking.

-in a technical file (TF), reviewed and audited by a certification agency.
+Evidence of safety and efficacy of the device is compiled in a technical file (TF), reviewed and audited by a certification agency.
 CE marking is granted by the certification agency once the TF has been successfully reviewed and audited.